 In January 2020, it was reported that the Avast Antivirus and AVG Antivirus programs were collecting user data and transferred the data to an Avast subsidiary, Jumpshot.
 Jumpshot would repackage and sell the data as a product.

 On January 30, 2020, Avast announced that it would discontinue the practice.

-While this was about its antivirus products, it certainly doesn’t fill me with confidence when looking at its VPN offering.
+Although the report only mentions antivirus being involved, it certainly doesn’t fill me with confidence when looking at AVG’s VPN offering.

-- Is AVG a good for streaming (Netflix, Amazon Prime, BBC, Hulu etc)?
+- Is AVG good for streaming (Netflix, Amazon Prime, BBC, Hulu etc)?

 - What data does AVG collect about its users?